10 Ecommerce Advertising Statistics You Should Know Before 2023

 1. Mobile devices account for 71% of retail traffic worldwide

-Already in 2022, we are spending a record amount of time online, mostly using mobile phones.
+Today, we are spending a record amount of time online, mostly using mobile phones.
 Surfing online on a computer is becoming a relic of the past, definitely for Generation Z and younger ones.

 Also, the primary reason for using mobile phones is no longer just texting and calling.
-Today, many people shop via their mobile devices and they expect all brands to allow them to do so quickly and seamlessly.
+Today, many people shop via their mobile devices, and they expect all brands to allow them to do so quickly and seamlessly.

 According to Statista, smartphones account for 71% of global traffic on retail sites.
 They also generate 61% of all online shopping orders.
 That is impressive!